kirubarajan/fellow/README.md

 ## Stack

-This project was mostly written using ES6 features on top of a Node environment.
+This project was written using ES6 features (mostly) adhering to the [Airbnb Style ES6 Guide](https://github.com/airbnb/javascript) with a Node environment.

 ### Front end